 One Ashford Hospital is well placed to see patients for hernia repair surgery from Ashford, Canterbury, Maidstone, Dover, Folkestone and all surrounding areas of Kent.
 Call us on 01233 423000 to find out more.

 You can use your private medical insurance or pay for your Hernia Repair Surgery treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital